palantir/atlasdb/docs/source/services/timelock_service/installation.rst

       tar -zxvf atlasdb-timelock-server-0.25.0.sls.tgz; cd atlasdb-timelock-server-0.25.0

-5. Configure the Timelock Server - see :ref:`timelock_server_configuration` for a guide on this.
+5. Configure the Timelock Server - see :ref:`timelock-server-configuration` for a guide on this.

    .. code:: bash